girnius/tbl/README.md

 Allocates memory for the hash table on the heap and initializes it.

 `getkey` should accept a value from the table and return the corresponding key.
-If `getkey` is *NULL*, a default function is used that assumes that the entries in the table are pointers to NULL-terminated strings.
+If `getkey` is NULL, a default function is used that assumes that the entries in the table are pointers to NULL-terminated strings.

-On success it returns a pointer to the hash table, otherwise it returns *NULL*.
+On success it returns a pointer to the hash table, otherwise it returns NULL.

-### put
+### tbl_put

 ```c
 int tbl_put(struct tbl *t. void *value);